⛪ Other Names: Giovanni Ludovico Bonnard

 Father Bonnard's execution day in Nam Dinh:

 Catholics were in a large crowd.
-The officers took 500 soldiers to escort and had to move the execution site to Dan Thuy beach, about a mile and a half from Nam Dinh citadel.
+The officers took 500 soldiers to escort and had to move the execution site to Dan Thuy Beach, about a mile and a half from Nam Dinh Citadel.
 A group of lay people are seen sitting at the corner of the painting.
 The executioner slashed his father's head with a single slash.
 In the painting, he still stood against the sword.
-Four soldiers carrying the Martyrs body, another took his head and walked towards the two boats, blood dripping down on the ground (The book, page 347-348 recounts that, according to the custom, the death penalty is to be buried at the execution site, but since they do not want to let the devotees respect the martyr, the bureaucrats have given the land.
+Four soldiers carried the Martyrs body, and another took his head and walked towards the two boats, blood dripping down on the ground (The book, pages 347-348 recounts that, according to the custom, the death penalty is to be buried at the execution site, but since they do not want to let the devotees respect the martyr, the bureaucrats have given the land.
 Blood-stained, the corpses were carried in two large boats to be thrown into the river.
 The corpse of the saint was placed in a boat with many soldiers following him, the official was on the second boat.
 They took food for three days, then sailed down the river.

 A small boat carrying a deacon and a preceptor wandered ahead to observe.
 That night, many fishing boats of the believers in the vicinity also followed them.
 Around eight nine o'clock at night, it was dark, and two large boats swept back and forth a few times and sailed up the river.
-Believers have identified the position, a young man diving into the riverbed and touching the martyr's body.
+Believers have identified the position, as a young man diving into the riverbed and touching the martyr's body.

-Not far from two large boats, the painting showcases four small boats of the parishioners who are taking the corpse from the riverbed at a depth of about 25 feet, or about 7.5 meters.
+Not far from two large boats, the painting showcases four small boats of the parishioners who are taking the corpses from the riverbed at a depth of about 25 feet, or about 7.5 meters.

 Burial rituals: The body of the martyr was immediately taken to the Vinh Tri colony (At that time Vinh Tri was also the headquarters of Tay Dang Ngo diocese, was clothed in ceremonies and placed in a chapel with a bright torch light. as we see in the main part of the painting, it was about 1 Am on May 2, 1852.
 The teachers of Vinh Tri village and the monks came to pay homage to the martyr's body.
 Pure Land, a monk professor, wears a white shirt standing right near the corpse of the martyr.